Founder & Lead Editor

 Style and Versatility

 Puma calls the aesthetic "fresher Futro," which is marketing speak for "retro futuristic."
-And honestly?
-It works.
-This shoe doesn't look like a medical device, which is the curse of many stability shoes.
+And it works.
+This shoe doesn't look like a medical device (the curse of many stability shoes).
 It looks sharp.
-With colorways ranging from classic Black and White to vibrant Yellow, Blue, and Orange, there’s likely a palette that fits your vibe.
+With colorways ranging from classic Black and White to vibrant Yellow, Blue, and Orange, there's likely a palette that fits your vibe.

 It's versatile enough that you see it popping up in the HYROX community—people doing burpees, rowing, and running all in the same shoe.
 It fits perfectly into that "Office Casual" slot too.
 You could wear these with dark jeans or chinos on a casual Friday, commute home, and then hit the gym without needing to swap shoes.
 It's that kind of hybrid appeal that justifies the price for a lot of people.